 - Open your Ring App.

-- Tap the device you want use HDR on.
+- Tap the three dots next to the device you want to use HDR on.

 When should I use HDR and when should I turn it off?